-- a) i) The Official Language implementation Committees should be set up at the Headquarters of each bank and at its all offices/branches. - ii) The Officer-in-charge of the office/branch should be ex-officio Chairman of the Committee.
+- i) Each bank should set up an Official Language implementation Committee at its Headquarters and all offices/ branches. - ii) The Officer-in-charge of the office/branch should be exofficio Chairman of the Committee.
 The Hindi Officer or, in his absence, any officer nominated by the bank, should be the Member-Secretary of the Committee.
 Other members of the Committee should be drawn from different departments.
-The total number of the members should not be too large. - iii) The Committee will be responsible for effective and expeditious implementation of the Government's Official Language Policy/ Programmes and instructions issued from time to time in relation thereto.
-It should formulate time-bound programmes in phased manner for this purpose, wherever necessary. - iv) The Committee should meet at least once in a quarter to review. - a) the compliance with the provisions of the Official Languages Act, 1963 as amended; - b) progressive use of Hindi for official purposes; - c) periodical reports; - d) progress of in-service training in Hindi language/ typewriting and stenography; and - e) progress of Hindi translation of statutory/non-statutory documents, procedural literature etc. A copy of the minutes (bilingual) of the meetings of the Official Language Implementation Committee at Head Office is required to be sent to the Central Office of DBOD as soon as they are prepared. - b) The banks should ensure that the OLIC meetings convened by the Reserve Bank are attended by officers at sufficiently high level/ Chairman of OLIC in respective banks, along with the officer-in-charge of the Official Language Department/Section / Cell.
+The total number of members should not be too large.

+- iii) The Committee will be responsible for effective and expeditious implementation of the Government's Official Language Policy/ Programmes and instructions issued from time to time in this regard.
+It should formulate time-bound programmes in a phased manner for this purpose, wherever necessary. - iv) The Committee should meet at least once in a quarter to review: - a) the compliance with the provisions of the Official Languages Act, 1963 (as amended); - b) progressive use of Hindi for official purposes; - c) periodical reports; - d) progress of in-service training in Hindi language/ Hindi typewriting and stenography; and - e) progress in Hindi translation of statutory/non-statutory documents, procedural literature etc. A copy of the minutes (bilingual) of the meeting of the Official Language Implementation Committee held at Head Office should be sent to the Central Office of DBOD immediately after the meeting. - b) The banks should ensure that the OLIC meetings convened by the Reserve Bank are attended by an officer occupying sufficiently senior level position/ Chairman of OLIC in respective banks, along with the officer-in-charge of the Official Language Department/Section / Cell.